L-Cafe/L-Cafe.github.io/_posts/2018-05-14-my-vscode-extensions.markdown

 title:      "My favourite Visual Studio Code extensions"
 date:       2018-05-14 17:28:03 +0100
 tags:       VSCode Microsoft
+published:  false
 ---

-At first, I really disliked Electron and JS-based text editors, like Atom and VSCode, but after learning Vim, and finding many problems with my plug-ins, on different languages (such as MIPS assembly, Java and VHDL), I decided to give VSCode a try.
-And I have been very impressed by how well Visual Studio Code works.
+At first, I really disliked Electron and JS-based text editors, like Atom and VSCode, but after learning Vim, and finding many problems with my plug-ins, on different languages (such as MIPS assembly, Java and VHDL), I decided to give VSCode a try, and I have been very impressed by how well Visual Studio Code works.
 It's much faster than JS-based editors used to be, it has amazing community support, and I'm generally faster, and more productive using it.
+It has fixed a lot of its shortcomings, like its speed.

 So it's been a few months since I first started using VSCode, and I found a few extensions that I really like now and use often.
 Here are some of them: